Marc Jean-Bernard: Philosophical work

 In his musical or philosophical essays and papers, Jean-Bernard stressed the relevance of values in the aesthetic experience considered as a counterpoint of hermeneutic gestures.
 This insight on symbolic consciousness and truth-content of art is exemplified throughout two ontological interconnected fields: music and architecture.
 Considering the non-representational and representational semantics of these fields, the temporization and spatialization gestures implied in design and composition embrace the entire sphere of dwelling in a given world, what we call an esthetical oikonomia.
 This connection between temporality and spatiality is exposed through recent examples, where axiological and "immunological" claims of a harmonic world are creatively expressed.
 These paradigmatic topics, focused on architectural design and musical compositions, are chosen between contemporary works from European, Japanese, North, and South American cultures.

 The first two volumes of his Phénoménologie du Dialogue, a trilogy written in French (Paris, 2019, 2021) crystallized the claim for dialogue between cognitive and hermeneutics approaches in aesthetics, ethics, and comparative theory of civilization.
 His dialogical perspective entails new methodological demands applied to cultural diversity.
 Phenomenological, grammatical, and cognitive approaches of today’s aesthetic endeavor induce a corresponding insight into the role of effective intentionality in ethics.
 He assumes that we are led to a synoptic view of responsibility, within a non-reductive frame.
 Responsibility, linking Wittgenstein to Emmanuel Levinas, Jacques Maritain and Jankélévitch emphasizes his own exigent core of an infinite philosophical télos and ethical duty.
-His currentPhenomenology of Dialoguetransforms the field of philosophy of dialogue and opens it to the comparative study of civilizational dialogue.